There’s no shortage of innovation buzzwords and catch phrases in tech:

-Instead, I’ll be empathizing with those tasked with innovating from inside a non-tech corporation.
-The growing body of work on innovation is inspiring and logical, but extremely challenging in practice.
+Instead, I’ll be empathizing with those tasked with digital transformation inside a non-tech corporation.
+The growing body of work on digital transformation is inspiring and logical, but extremely challenging in practice.

-But from the first murmurs of “digital innovation” the path becomes fuzzier.
+But from the first murmurs of “digital transformation” the path becomes fuzzier.
 Because whatever got you here, most certainly won’t get you there.

 To even begin charting a course, we must first acknowledge the need for a behavior change.
 Understanding how to innovate doesn’t matter if you can’t get your team behind you.
-The intrapreneur’s path to innovation starts by understanding where you are on the journey, and figuring out what to do to get to the next phase.
+The path to digital transformation starts by understanding where you are on the journey, and figuring out what to do to get to the next phase.

 Psychology will help us.
 I’ll use a model based on common behavior change theory:

 This is the earliest stage of digital transformation.
 Someone with decision-making power has decided that the company must do something vaguely innovative.
 S/he doesn’t really know what this means, so they promote someone internally, or hand a charter “to innovate” to an existing leader.
 Thus, digital transformation is put into your lap (whether you liked it or not)!